Are my retirement benefits taxable?

 If I received taxable non-wage income, do I need to make estimated tax payments?

-Form 1-ES instructions.
+Wisconsin Estimated Tax Interactive Voucher or contact any Department of Revenue office.
 You may be subject to an underpayment interest charge if you do not make required payments of estimated tax.

 The federal government allows for an increased standard deduction for taxpayers age 65 or older.
 Does Wisconsin allow for any type of benefit for older or retired taxpayers?